Chuo-ku Tourism Association Official Blog

 Nihonbashi Centennial Festival Parade Photo 091 portable shrine (Nihonbashi 1-chome).JPG

-Nihonbashi Centennial Festival Parade Photo 096 portable shrine (Ichinobe Kyobashi).JPG A stunning parade that lasts forever.
-I can't introduce everything very much.
-"Nihonbashi" where I saw all of these.
-And you must have seen the banner of the Nihonbashi Centennial Festival, which was put on the guard of the Metropolitan Expressway on top of it.
-Let's take care of everyone for the next hundred years "Nihonbashi"! !
+Nihonbashi Centennial Festival Parade Photo 096 portable shrine (Kyobashi Ichinobe).JPG A wonderful parade that continued.
+I can't introduce it all very much.
+"Nihonbashi" was seen all of these.
+And you may have seen the banner of the "Nihonbashi Centennial Festival" in the guard of the capital high on top of it.
+Let's take care of everyone for the next 100 years "Nihonbashi"! !

 Nihonbashi Centennial Festival Parade Photo 100 Finale.JPG